Houthis fire missiles at Yemen's Mokha port, military coalition says

 Two Yemeni military sources told Reuters that three missiles had been intercepted but a fourth had struck the warehouses.

-The Saudi-led coalition intervened in Yemen in March 2015 against the Houthi group after it ousted the internationally recognized government from power in the capital, Sanaa, in the north.
+The Saudi-led coalition intervened in Yemen in March 2015 against Houthi forces after they ousted the internationally recognized government from power in the capital, Sanaa, in the north.

+A potential step towards a broad political solution for the multifaceted conflict took place on Tuesday when the Saudi-backed Yemeni government and southern separatists signed an agreement to end a power struggle in Yemen’s south between the two nominal allies in the anti-Houthi campaign.

+Saudi Arabia had been trying to resolve the stand-off to refocus the coalition on fighting the Houthis on its southern border.

+The Houthis, who hold Sanaa and most of Yemen’s big urban centers, deny being puppets of Iran and say they are fighting a corrupt system.

-Reporting by Reuters Yemen team; Writing by Lisa Barrington; Editing by Giles Elgood
+Reporting by Reuters Yemen team; Writing by Lisa Barrington; Editing by Mark Heinrich